 The RIBA Plan of Work is a document that outlines all stages in the planning, design and building process, from conception to completion on site.
 It is the most common document used in the UK to describe the stages in construction projects.

-The plan is primarily used by architects and it may not be easily digestible for all clients.
+The plan is often used by architects, yet it may not be easily digestible for all clients.
 This article is an introductory guide to the RIBA stages of work, and it will help you navigate the document.
 It also explains the involvement of the architect and describes their interaction with the client at each stage.

 View Architecture for London’s portfolio of recent work, or contact us on 020 3637 4236 to discuss your project.

 Stages of the RIBA Plan of Work 2020

 - 3 – Spatial Coordination

 Each stage provides guidance on project management and an overall structure and is set up according to 8 task categories.